vic-ma/howtodismantle.github.io/_posts/2024-01-28-SAP-Production-Build-a-Production-Order-Confirmation-Terminal-with-no-code.md

 ![image](/assets/2024-01-28/005.png)

-By submitting the confirmation number we can use the function module BAPI_PRODORDCONF_GET_TT_PROP to get more information.
+By submitting the confirmation number, we can use the function module `BAPI_PRODORDCONF_GET_TT_PROP` to get more information.
 So we create a SAP data source.

-The XQL is filling the table TIMETICKETS and getting the return in the same table from SAP.
-The actual number value is injected into the XQL by using the variable placeholder.
-Make sure to pre-fill the variable during design time with a valid confirmation number to be able to hit the data load button and get some preview sample data.
+The following XQL fills the table `TIMETICKETS` and getting the return value in the same table from SAP.
+The actual number is injected into the XQL by using the variable placeholder.
+Make sure to pre-fill the variable during design time with a valid confirmation number, in order to hit the data load button and get some sample data.

 {% highlight sql %}
 EXECUTE FUNCTION 'BAPI_PRODORDCONF_GET_TT_PROP'